 Anti-fluoridation activists claim that fluoride is a neurotoxin and that its presence in the water supply removes from individuals the right to make their own decisions about whether or not to consume fluoride.

-In late 2016 the New Zealand government proposed legislation that will transfer responsibility for decision-making about the fluoridation of water from local councils to district health boards.
-If the Health (Fluoridation of Drinking Water) Amendment Bill is passed, local government will need to implement decisions about fluoridation made by district health boards.
-It is anticipated that this legislation will mean an increase in the fluoridation of drinking water in New Zealand.
+The Health (Fluoridation of Drinking Water) Amendment Act 2021 transferred responsibility for decision-making about the fluoridation of water from local councils to district health boards.
+It was anticipated that this legislation would mean an increase in the fluoridation of drinking water in New Zealand.

 The introduction of the state-funded School Dental Service (SDS) in 1921 was a world first, prompted by concerns about poor dental health.
 Staffed entirely by female dental nurses, the service was available free to primary schoolchildren.
 The first 'draft' of dental nurses was recruited in 1921.
 They trained in a temporary school next to Government Buildings in Wellington, and graduated in mid-1923.